dd-dreams/UGScraper/README.md

 or just pass args [still currently in development, only the shell is working].

-`-S/--song` is for specifiying which song you want to search for (only when shell=False)[currently in development].
+`-S/--song` is for specifiying which song you want to search for (only when shell=False) [in development].

 `-a/--artist` same as `-S` only for artist [in development].

-`-c/--command` is for running series of command, while shell=True, and exists after.
+`-c/--command` is for running series of command, while shell=True, and exists after [in development].

 ### Shell = TRUE